msokolov/lux/README.md

 Solr, and leverage its application framework in order to deliver a REST service and application server.

+The REST service is accessible to applications written in almost any language, but it will be especially convenient for developers already using Solr, for whom Lux operates as a Solr plugin that provides query services using the same REST APIs as other Solr search plugins, but using a different query language (XQuery).
+XML documents may be inserted (and updated) using standard Solr REST calls: XML-aware indexing is triggered by the presence of an XML-aware field in a document.
+This means that existing application frameworks written in many different languages are positioned to use Lux as a drop-in capability for indexing and querying semi-structured content.

+The application server is a great way to get started with Lux: it provides the ability to write a complete application in XQuery and XSLT with data storage backed by Lucene.

 ## Goals ##

 We designed Lux with three main priorities in mind: